 Step 2: Using hot glue, adhere a stick along the top edge of the 11 sticks.
 Do the same for the bottom.

 Step 3: Add a bead of glue on the left hand ends of the stick and place a stick on top, alternating sides and direction (see photos – it’s like your making a bridge between each stick).

 Step 4: Once you have your box high enough to fit your bracelet, you are going to create your top.
 Again line up 11 sticks and this time, glue a stick on the top and the bottom, at least one stick width in from the edge.

 Step 5: Decorate the top as desired.
-I used the Fleur de Lis stencil and glued on a marble accent to act as a handle.
+I used a Fleur de Lis stencil and glued on a marble accent to act as a handle.
 Place the lid on and ta-da!
 Your simple gift box is complete!

 BACK TO THE BRACELETS:

-Now that you the popsicle stick bracelets are completely dry , remove them from the glass.
+Now that the popsicle stick bracelets are completely dry , remove them from the glass.
 Gather any supplies you want to use to decorate them.
 I used Mod Podge, paint, glitter dots, rub-on-sayings and hot glue.
 I also printed off some designs I created on the computer and some scrapbook paper.

 Step 8: Add embellishments as desired.